seanconnor03/Risk-Analysis-Sean-Connor-FYP/Readme.txt

-Final year project, interactive web application to proivde an analysis on the risk of deatch while undertaking a journey.
+Final year project, interactive web application to provide an analysis on the risk of death while undertaking a journey.

 Access main code is as follows:
 UI code  -> /risk-map/Frontend/src/App.jsx
 Server side -> /risk-map/Backend/main.py

-Calculations contains all datasets used for aquiring mircomort value.
+Calculations contains all datasets used for acquiring micromort value.

 Code in report are sections from either App.jsx or main.py.